Renters' Rights Act becomes law – here's what you need to know

 • Lets with pets: tenants will be allowed to request to keep a pet, with landlords no longer able to impose blanket bans on animals.

-• Standards of living: A new Decent Homes Standard will be introduced, along with an extension of Awaab’s Law.
+• Standards of living: a new Decent Homes Standard will be introduced, along with an extension of Awaab’s Law.
 This will set clear deadlines for landlords to address serious issues with properties.
 If they fail to meet these, tenants will be able to take legal action against them.

 • End of blanket bans on tenants: blanket bans on tenants who receive benefits or have children will be outlawed.
 These changes will initially apply in England and Wales, with plans to extend them to Scotland at a later date.